mbcse/eliza/README.md

 You may need to install Sharp.
 If you see an error when starting up, try installing it with the following command:

 ```
-pnpm install --include=optional sharp
+npm install --include=optional sharp
 ```

 ### Community & contact

 - [GitHub Issues](https://github.com/ai16z/eliza/issues).
 Best for: bugs you encounter using Eliza, and feature proposals.
 - [Discord](https://discord.gg/ai16z).
 Best for: sharing your applications and hanging out with the community.

 ## Contributors